FgForrest/evitaDB/docs/blog/en/05-building-documentation-portal.md

 There are many libraries packed with components to suit our needs, and with many, we took inspiration from elsewhere and tweaked them as necessary.
 However, some features and components were built from the ground up to suit our needs.

-In the next post, I will sum up the core functionalities of some more advanced features we used on our Developers' Portal.
+In the next post, I will sum up the core functionalities of some more advanced features we used on our Developers Portal.
 For example, how we optimised our Components to be "transient" with plain Markdown, Gitlab/Github routing and display.